expo/expo/docs/pages/app-signing/automatic-credentials-configuration.md

 ---
-title: Generate credentials for release builds
+title: Automatically generating credentials
 ---

+talk about how eas cli will handle this for you.